Why People Who Love Animals Make Better Partners

 11. They often have a strong sense of commitment.

 Taking on the responsibility of an animal is a long-term commitment, and animal lovers understand this deeply.
-This sense of commitment often translates into their romantic relationships.
+That sense of commitment often translates into their romantic relationships.
 They’re less likely to bail when things get tough or to see relationships as disposable.
 Instead, they’re more inclined to work through challenges and stick around for the long haul.
-This doesn’t mean they’ll stay in unhealthy situations, but rather that they understand good relationships require effort and dedication.
+It doesn’t mean they’ll stay in unhealthy situations, but rather that they understand good relationships require effort and dedication.

 12. They tend to be more accepting of quirks and imperfections.